Interviewing Your Future Boss

 6. Who Have You Recently Promoted and Why?

-• What to Look For: Criteria for promotions, examples of recent promotions, and the development opportunities provided.
+What to Look For: The criteria they used, real examples, and the opportunities they provided.

 7. Who Are You Preparing to Take Over Your Role?

-• Purpose: Understand their commitment to leadership development and succession planning.
+Purpose: Understand their commitment to developing leaders and ensuring continuity.

 Receive insights on tech, leadership, and growth.